Andrew Holmes (activist): Personal life

 Holmes has had six children.
 In 2015, his daughter Tamara Sword (a 32-year-old mother of five children) was fatally shot at a gas station in Indianapolis.
 Two men were arrested for her shooting.
 It was believed she had been caught in crossfire.
 Her murder, as of 2020, remained unsolved.

 In 2021, Holmes was involved in a multi-vehicle traffic collision that saw a Chicago Transit Authority bus hit his car after running through a red traffic light.

 In 2023, one of Holmes' grandchildren was injured in a mass shooting that occurred in Indianapolis.

-In April 2024, a lawsuit was filed which alleges that Holmes sexually assaulted a Dolton village employee while on a May 2023 Dolton-related business trip to Las Vegas.
+In April 2024, a lawsuit was filed which alleged that Holmes sexually assaulted a Dolton village employee while on a May 2023 Dolton-related business trip to Las Vegas.
+In October 2024, the Las Vegas Metropolitan Police Department closed an investigation without filing any charges.
+In October 2025, the village settled the lawsuit.
+In September 2025, a separate lawsuit was filed accusing Holmes of sexually assaulting a minor.